aimo-mala/aimo-mala.github.io/_posts/2022-01-01-Shaping-the-Future-of Cross-Border-Shopping.markdown

 tags:   Startup, e-Commerce
 ---

-The startup we've worked with is based East Asia, servicing their customers effortlessly to shop and ship with the global brands which cannot operate in their home country/region.
+The startup we've worked with is servicing their customers effortlessly to shop and ship with the global brands which cannot operate in their home country/region.
 Their ~~freight forwarding~~ services & warehouses cover the globe sprawling from Asia, Europe, the UK to the USA.
 They wanted to revamp their responsive website for 10 regions/countries, and also to build native IOS/Android apps with a tight deadline.

 In order to get the design right, we sent surveys to hundreds of our customers through Intercom, interviewed with Customer Support who are engaging with customers on a daily basis, and dived into Google analytics/Hotjar.
 We also scoured popular material themes to find the most adaptable material design that required teams to rethink collaboration when it comes to building a cross-platform product.
 By gathering all information together has made me realise that how important it is of being communicate effectively across remote teams during pandemic life, and yet, a well-defined design system as we forge ahead.